 - Mix until the dough forms a ball.

-- Roll out on floured surface and cut with cookie cutter,
+- Roll out on a floured surface and cut with cookie cutter,

 - Bake at 400° for 7-9 minutes, until cookies are golden but tops are not browned yet.

 - Cool completely before icing.